oktadev/okta-ionic-4-login-example/README.md

 ## Help

-Please post any questions on the [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions on the [associated blog post](https://developer.okta.com/blog/2019/06/20/ionic-4-tutorial-user-authentication-and-registration) or on the [Okta Developer Forums](https://devforum.okta.com/).

 ## License